brando90/snap-cluster-setup/README.md

 ```bash
 export PATH="/afs/cs/software/bin:$PATH"
 ```
+Consider adding that to your `.bashrc`, but my suggested `.bashrc` should already have it.

 ### Setting up your bashrc file in Snap
 tip: anything you don't understand discuss with GPT4/Claude!
 Highly recommend it.
 I do it often and save the conv links or convs in my evernote. e.g., ask it what an env variable is.
 Or what vim is.
 Or what git clone is. etc.